-The purpose of this series is to give competitors an opportunity to compete in motorsport at a low entry cost and in an vast variety of vehicles.
-The intention is for competitors to use vehicles that are comparable in performance within their category and as close to factory original as is practically and safely possible.
+The purpose of this series is to give competitors an opportunity to compete in motorsport at a relatively low entry cost covering a vast variety of vehicles.
+Competitors are to use vehicles that are comparable in performance and offer no additional performance from when the car originally rolled off the factory line.

 The intention is that driving ability will be key focus rather than preparation and modification of vehicles.
-The rules below set out the spirit of the regulations and if a competitor is in any doubt about the legitimacy of their entry the organisers may be contacted to confirm.
+The rules below set out the spirit of the regulations and if a competitor is in any doubt about the legitimacy of their entry we urge the appropriate 2KCUP committee be consulted.

-2KCUP Independent Board: Tony Roberts, Simon Rollinson and TBC
+- 2KCUP Independent Board: TBC, TBC and TBC

 The makeup of the committee’s are at the discretion of the relevant committee chairman.
 The 2KCUP committee consists of all committee chair’s.

 1.0: The Special Ops committee reserves the right to immediately (but not retrospectively) change the rules in the interest of event, vehicle or driver safety.